Patents and Trademarks

 - it violates rights to copyright;

 - it violates rights to other intellectual property;

 - it was registered in breach of legal requirements;

-- it was not properly used for at least a period of five consecutive years;
+- it was not properly used for at least five consecutive years;

 - as a consequence of the owner’s actions or inactivity, the trademark has become the common term used in the trade for a product or service in respect of which it was registered;

-- the owner of the trademark does not pay the renewal fee;
+- the owner of the trademark does not request renewal of the registration or does not pay the renewal fee;

 - the owner of the trademark renounces the ownership of the trademark.